ItaiAxelrad/open-spec/docs/_partials/015000 Temporary Facilities and Controls-3.md

 	1. Haul Routes
    1. Obtain OWNER approval of haul routes.

+## PRODUCT

-1. PART 2 – PRODUCT — NOT USED
+NOT USED

 ## Execution

-1.

 1. SIGNAGE — NOT USED

- **PART 4 – MEASUREMENT AND PAYMENT
-1. PAYMENT
+2. PAYMENT
    1. All items in Part 1 are incidental to the Work and no separate payment is made for these items.